-Whether you’re emailing that you’re out sick, sending meeting invites, or — gasp — you mistakenly replied all on a message meant for just your work BFF, handle yourself like a pro.
+This guide can help, whether you’re emailing that you’re out sick, sending meeting invites, or — gasp — you mistakenly replied all on a message meant for just your work BFF.
+Here are simple tips for writing professional work emails:

 “Brevity is key,” says Lindsay Shoemake, founder of That Working Girl.
 “Your boss doesn’t want to hear all the gory details about your stomach flu.”

-Follow this template from certified etiquette consultant Cynthia Roden:
+Follow this email template from certified etiquette consultant Cynthia Roden:

 I will not be in the office today, as I am not feeling well.
 Should you need to reach me for anything, please feel free to call me at [phone number] or email me.
 I will get back to you as soon as I can.
 Thank you.”